daanjj/ThermoClinicEventsAdmin/README.md

 3.  **Trigger Execution**: An `onFormSubmit` trigger fires the `processBooking` function.
 4.  **Processing**: The script:
     *   Finds the corresponding clinic in the `Data clinics` sheet.
+    *   Determines the clinic type (Open or Besloten).
     *   Increments the 'Booked Seats' count.
     *   Creates an event folder and a unique participant subfolder in Google Drive.
     *   Writes the new participant's data to the correct response sheet (e.g., `Open Form Responses`).
-    *   Sends a personalized confirmation email using a template.
+    *   Sends a personalized confirmation email using the appropriate template (separate templates for Open vs Besloten clinics).
     *   Updates the Google Calendar event.
     *   Refreshes the dropdowns on all Google Forms to reflect the new seat availability.